 7. “When searing, season well only one side and place seasoned side down in hot pan, searing the seasoning and on side of the protein.
 This helps to enhance the seasonings, and also helps keep the integrity of individual flavors, without loosing the flavor of the product itself.

 8. “For all delicate quick cooking proteins, as most fin-fish, use the two step cook method.
 That is, start by searing protein seasoned side down in preheated hot pan; when smells aromatic from seasoning and or has good color, off-load to a cookie sheet seasoned side up to finish the cooking in the oven.
 Most portions of fish or chicken take 3-5 minutes for the sear and 4-5 minutes to finish at 400°F in the oven.

 9. “When a dish needs more flavor balance, be sure to ask if a wine might be the one thing missing.”
 For example, if you believe apple or applesauce would enhance a pork dish, try to think of a wine that presents apple characteristics and pair it to the dish.

 10. “Focus on the cooking techniques of a dish, more than its recipe.”
 We know when a recipe is also a “formula,” such as with bakery items, we must follow without change until we learn what each ingredient’s purpose is.
 It takes time, experience and perhaps specialized training to substitute ingredients for bake items without a recipe list.
-But for most dishes we want to make, it will be the techniques or the “how to cook” directions to focus on so you can substitute ingredients with confidence as the seasons and availabiltity change.
+But for most dishes we want to make, it will be the techniques or the “how to cook” directions to focus on so you can substitute ingredients with confidence as the seasons and ingredient availability change.